Professional development in action

-The two-day education programme includes an array of international and national audiology experts, the majority of whom are addressing Congress for the first time.
+The two-day education programme includes national and international audiology experts, the majority of whom are addressing Congress for the first time.
 The programme develops the theme that the quality of a person's hearing affects all aspects of life, whether at work, in the family or in social and leisure situations.
-The audiologist dispenses more than hearing aids: by providing support for their client's hearing, they help them to live active, engaged lives.
-The programme concludes with the perspective that those who care about their quality of life also choose to look after their hearing.

 Keynote presentations include:

-- Chance to hear the latest findings from the world-leading study of Healthy Ageing from Frank Lin's team at John's Hopkins, when Adele Goman will be speaking
+- Chance to hear the latest findings from the world-leading study of Healthy Ageing from Frank Lin's team at John's Hopkins

 - An update from Prof Helene Amieva on what was arguably the breakthrough publication of the last year on the link between dementia and hearing